 - In Guy du Maupussant's short story "The Necklace", the young couple are compelled to deal with loan sharks to get the money to replace the lost necklace.
 It takes them ten years of scrimping and penny pinching to get out from under the debt.
 Only at the end do they learn that the necklace was actually just costume jewelry.
 The double sting?
 They'd bought the replacement themselves without ever asking the owner what the cost of the original lost one was.

-- In A Song of Ice and Fire, the Iron Bank of Braavos has this reputation.
-On learning that the crown has defaulted on its debts Jon Snow considers that when princes default on ordinary banks the bankers starve, but when they default on the Iron Bank new princes arise and overthrow them.
+- In A Song of Ice and Fire, the Iron Bank of Braavos definitely has this reputation — which it is more than happy to use primarily to avoid too many unanticipated late payments and the resulting headaches.
+On learning that the crown has defaulted on its debts, however, Jon Snow considers that when princes default on ordinary banks, sure, the bankers starve; but, when they default on the Iron Bank, new princes mysteriously arise and overthrow them.
+After all, if the Bank never actually comes down on defaulters quite harshly to make a lesson out of them...
 As a result of the Lannisters' defaulting, a representative of the Iron Bank goes to find King Stannis Baratheon, presumably to offer him the financial aid he needs to claim the throne, traveling through harsh weather and ransoming prisoners to serve as a protective escort.

 - Harn suffers from a case of them early on in The Legendary Moonlight Sculptor.